-The WFC3 UVIS channel contains 36 different narrow-band filters, covering a variety of species and most of the astrophysically interesting transitions, including $H\alpha$, $H\beta$, $H\gamma$, $H\alpha$,
+The WFC3 UVIS channel contains 36 different narrow-band filters, covering a variety of species and most of the astrophysically interesting transitions, including H $\alpha$ , H $\beta$ , H $\gamma$ , He II, C II], [N II], [O I], [O II], [O II], [N II], [N IV], [N I

 Cosmological emission lines can be detected across a range of redshifts within the bandpasses of the narrow-band filters.
 Table 6.3 lists the redshifts that can be probed using the specified narrow emission lines (hence, no entries for broad absorption bands or continuum or "off" bands).
 These redshift ranges are offered as a guide; exact values depend on the wavelengths of the filter cutoffs.
-Filter cutoffs used in Table 6.3 were defined using the passband rectangular widths (defined in Footnote 4 of Table 6.2).
-However, passband cutoffs were not centered on the filter pivot wavelengths λ_p (defined in Section 9.3), because red leaks shift the pivot wavelengths to longer wavelengths by 1-9% in some of the ultraviolet filters.
+Filter cutoffs used in Table 6.3 were defined using the passband rectangular widths (defined in wavelengths by 1-9% in some of the ultraviolet filters.
 Instead, the central wavelength for each filter was determined by maximizing the wavelength-integrated product of a rectangular passband of the specified width with the actual system throughput for the filter.
 In the most extreme case (FQ232N), the pivot wavelength of 2413 Å is more than two bandpass widths to the red of the rectangular passband equivalent central wavelength (2326 Å).